 Using a CPAP Machine is simple.
 Follow these easy steps, and you’ll be on your way:

 - If you’re using a humidifier, fill the chamber with distilled water and place it in the machine.
 You’ll always want to do this step first.
 You’ll also want to make sure you only use distilled water.
 Using tap water can leave a chalky film at the bottom of your humidifier, making it harder to clean.
+If you’re absolutely in a pinch, bottled or tap water is okay to use from time to time, especially if boiled first.
+Just make sure you clean your CPAP correctly after each use.

 - Slide the mask into place by starting with the headgear.
 For most masks, you would slide the headgear over the back of your head and then position the cushions and the frame.